Quick Summary

 One of the major challenges of managing a shared mailbox is determining who is responsible for what.
 When multiple people access and respond to emails without clearly defined roles, the result is confusion, duplication, or even worse, unanswered emails.

-To mitigate this, you can assign ownership of specific types of queries based on team structure, email type, or department.
+To mitigate this, you can assign ownership of specific query types based on team structure, email type, or department.
 For example, you can allocate all technical queries to the support team, billing-related messages to the finance department, and general inquiries to administrative staff.

 You may also choose to assign ownership by day or shift.
 For instance, the morning shift support team replies to new messages, while the evening shift handles follow-up emails.
 You can designate a mailbox lead or supervisor to monitor performance and ensure the support team reply professionally to emails.